emzap79/vimgolf-training-bootcamp/README.md

 3. copy text from vimgolf.com and save it as *chall_< name_of_chall >.vg* into
    directory.
-Be sure to copy the entire challenge, including both, start file as well as the challenges final version (as long as it contains "start file" and "end file", you're save!).
+Be sure to copy the entire challenge, including both, start file as well as the challenges final version (as long as it contains "start file" and "view diff", you're save!).

 4. Make this script executable `chmod +x ./vimGolf.sh`, then ...